MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

    timer.schedule(task, 10_000, 10_000);

-In case this snippet prints ``TimerTask Alive`` but not ``UI alive`` when the freeze occurs, then there are few options:
+In case this snippet prints ``TimerTask Alive`` but not ``UI alive`` when the freeze occurs, then there are a few options:

 -  The application might be processing a long operation in the UI thread, for example: